We found 6 orthopedic trauma specialists who accept Cigna near Burlington, VT.

 Clinical interests: General Orthopedics, Musculoskeletal Trauma, Fractures

-Dr. Michael Blankstein is a South Burlington, VT physician who specializes in orthopedic trauma and adult orthopedic reconstructive surgery.
-His areas of expertise include hip replacement, knee replacement, and musculoskeletal (orthopedic) trauma.
-Before completing his residency at a hospital affiliated with the University of Toronto, Dr. Blankstein attended medical school at the University of Toronto Faculty of Medicine.
-He accepts POMCO, Blue Cross/Blue Shield, and Empire BlueCross BlueShield, as well as other insurance carriers.
+Dr. Michael Blankstein's areas of specialization are orthopedic trauma and adult orthopedic reconstructive surgery; he sees patients in South Burlington, VT.
+His areas of clinical interest consist of hip replacement, knee replacement, and musculoskeletal (orthopedic) trauma.
+Before performing his residency at a hospital affiliated with the University of Toronto, Dr. Blankstein attended the University of Toronto Faculty of Medicine for medical school.
+He is an in-network provider for POMCO, Blue Cross/Blue Shield, Empire BlueCross BlueShield, and more.

 Clinical interests: Musculoskeletal Trauma, Reconstructive Surgery, Hip Replacement, Knee Replacement, Replacement ...
 (Read more)